 Bandhani – Intricacy of bandhani

-There are several other resist methods used to pattern cloth such as batik which is a wax-resist technique and dhabu which is mud resist.
-Both batik and dhabu can be applied with blocks or brushes.
+There are several other resist methods used to pattern cloth such as batik which is a wax-resist technique and dhabu which is a mud resist.
+Both batik and dabu can be applied with blocks or brushes.
 Mordant resist is also a common patterning technique used in India.
 Bandhani is a tie resist technique closest to shibori of japan which uses folding and tying as resist techniques.

 Bandhani is a time consuming and laborious technique.
 While the men are active in the dying and distribution process, it is the women who tie these knots using a strong thread to bind these knots.
 Prior to tying, the cloth is first washed to de-gum and remove impurities.
 It is then prepared in the workshops where designs are stencilled onto fine cotton and silk using a fugitive dye mixed with kerosene.
-In case of wool, the designs are marked using a thread dipped in soot and Kerosene.
+In the case of wool, the designs are marked using a thread dipped in soot and Kerosene.

 The marked fabrics are distributed to villages and women work on tying these small dots or bindis at their homes, once they have completed their household chores.
 They follow the outlines to pinch the fabric with a nail or a metal point.
 The women then bind these tightly using a glass pipe called Bhungali, moving to the consecutive bindi without breaking the thread.
 For bulkier fabrics like wool, some compress the cloth using their teeth.
 In order, to make it less time consuming, the fabrics may be folded twice or thrice and then the layers are collectively pinched and tied.
 It is then returned to the workshop for dyeing and later washing.
-In case, of multi-colour dyeing, they may be sent for tying and retying several times in order to achieve dots in several colours.
+In the case, of multi-colour dyeing, they may be sent for tying and retying several times in order to achieve dots in several colours.
 The dyers have to ensure that the tying remains intact and does not unravel in the process.

 Each community has a specific style of garment that they wear following a certain colour palette and following a set of motifs often narrating a story.
-These garments signify a lot about the person wearing it, an interesting example would be the Ludi (head covering) of the Rabari and Bharwad communities of Kachchh, which is a woollen bandhini shawl with dots in orange and green, a bride would wear one which has the suhagadi design and once she becomes a mother she would wear the satbateli design.
+These garments signify a lot about the person wearing them, an interesting example would be the Ludi (head covering) of the Rabari and Bharwad communities of Kachchh, which is a woollen bandhani shawl with dots in orange and green, a bride would wear one which has the suhagadi design and once she becomes a mother she would wear the satbateli design.